Joyce Azzam: Career

-Joyce Azzam pursued both her higher studies in Architecture at the Lebanese University and her career as a Conservation architect between Rome & Los Angeles.
-She earned a Ph.D. in Landscape and Environment from the Sapienza University of Rome, as well as 3 Master's degrees, one in Conservation of Historic Cities and Buildings, another in Governance Models and Management of Local Public System, and a final one in Architecture.
+Azzam pursued both her higher studies in architecture at the Lebanese University and her career as a conservation architect between Rome and Los Angeles.
+She earned a Ph.D. in Landscape and Environment from the Sapienza University of Rome, as well as 3 master's degrees: one in Conservation of Historic Cities and Buildings, another in Governance Models and Management of Local Public System, and a final one in architecture.

 She has become an advocate for women's and children's rights.
-Azzam has become the ambassador of the Lebanese Ice Hockey Federation (women's team) supporting women in sports and has volunteered with the NGO "Himaya" as a child protection advocate and has been a motivational speaker for youth groups in many other countries.
+Azzam has become the ambassador of the Lebanese Ice Hockey Federation (women's team) supporting women in sports.
+She has volunteered with the NGO Himaya as a child protection advocate and has been a motivational speaker for youth groups in many other countries.
 In the spring of 2022, Azzam became the ambassador of The Lebanese Mountain Trail and has walked the full trail from north to south.

 On 23 May 2019, she successfully climbed Mount Everest thus becoming the third Lebanese person and fourth Arab woman to achieve the feat.
 She was part of a team which included Nadhira Al Harthy from Oman, Mona Shahab of Saudi Arabia and fellow Lebanese climber Nelly Attar.
 It was described as an "all-woman Arab team".
 While also accomplishing her summit of Mount Everest, she also completed the Seven Summits challenge in the due course.
-She became the second Lebanese woman to complete Seven Summits and to have previously climbed Denali in North America, Kilimanjaro in Africa, Elbrus in Europe, Puncak Jaya & Mount Kosciuszko in Oceania, Aconcagua in South America and Vinson Massif in Antarctica.
+She became the second Lebanese woman to complete Seven Summits and to have previously climbed Denali in North America, Kilimanjaro in Africa, Elbrus in Europe, Puncak Jaya and Mount Kosciuszko in Oceania, Aconcagua in South America and Vinson Massif in Antarctica.
 She also faced financial difficulties and obstacles in 2015 when she was left with a lack of funds to complete the Seven Summits challenge and initially abandoned the plan.

-Joyce Azzam went through intensive training of more than 20 hours per week.
-She was Himaya's ambassador and visits schools regularly to share her story and upcoming plans with more than 1000 children and community members.
+Azzam went through intensive training of more than 20 hours per week.
+She was Himaya's ambassador and visits schools regularly to share her story and upcoming plans with more than 1,000 children and community members.
 Her main objective is to inspire the younger generations to pursue their dreams without fear and to be bold.

 In 2023, Azzam was announced as UN Women Lebanon National Goodwill Ambassador.